j9-count/grocery_forecasting1/README.md

 ##  How to Use the App

 ### 1. Select Store
-Choose from available Guayaquil stores (Store 44, 45, 47, etc.)
+Choose from available Guayaquil stores (Store 24, 34, 51)

 ### 2. Select Product Family
 Pick a product category (GROCERY, BEVERAGES, CLEANING, etc.)